chanyoonzhu/leetcode-python/index.md

 ## Two pointers:
 - problems:
     - palindrom: 680-Valid Palindrome II; 246-Strobogrammatic Number
-    - two arrays: 1537-Get the Maximum Score; 1868-Product of Two Run-Length Encoded Arrays
+    - two sequences: 392-Is_Subsequence; 1537-Get the Maximum Score; 1868-Product of Two Run-Length Encoded Arrays
     - sliding window (see "## sliding window")

 ## Tree - Recursion can usually be used.